open2b/scriggo-site/site/templates/builtins.md

 func unmarshalJSON(data string, v interface{}) error {
 ```

 Parses the JSON-encoded data and stores the result in a new value pointed to by v.
-If v is nil or not a pointer
+If v is nil or not a pointer,
 unmarshalJSON returns an error.

 Unlike [json.Unmarshal](https://pkg.go.dev/encoding/json#Unmarshal) of the Go standard library, unmarshalJSON does not